 Ready to travel?
-Book your tickets from Málaga to Madrid with ease using our Journey Planner.
+Book your train tickets from Málaga to Madrid with ease using our Journey Planner at the top of the page.
 View the cheapest tickets and train timetables; when you book, we’ll send your ticket as a convenient eticket, which you can keep handy on your phone.

 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

 AVE is Renfe's flagship high-speed service, with trains capable of reaching up to 193 mph (310 km/h).
 It’s one of the fastest trains in Europe and connects the main cities of Spain.
 Most AVE trains offer four comfort classes – Turista (standard class), Turista Plus (wider, more comfortable seats), Preferente (lounge access, wide leather seats, food and drink service) and Club (First Class equivalent, with 1-1 configuration, ultra-wide seats, gourmet food and drink and lounge access).
 All AVE trains have air conditioning, power sockets, free WiFi and a buffet carriage serving a selection of food and drinks.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Málaga to Madrid by booking early.§